 - Line a shallow dish or pan with parchment paper.

-- Pour in kombucha and whisk in honey or maple syrup, if desired.
+- Pour in the kombucha and whisk in honey or maple syrup, if desired.
+Taste and adjust sweetness to your liking.

-- Add any additional desired stir-ins.
+- Stir in any additional desired stir-ins.

-- If using whipped coconut milk or cream, place the can in the freezer to separate solids and liquid.
+- If using whipped coconut cream, place the can in the freezer 30 minutes before serving to separate the solids from the liquid.
+Pour off the liquid, then whip the coconut solids with a hand mixer, adding a little honey to sweeten if desired.

 Notes